learn-academy-2023-bravo/week-2-assessment-EddieCarrion/interview-questions.md

 Your answer:The .map method can take in the following predefined parameters: value, index, and array.
 The value parameter is required while the other two are optional.

-Researched answer:The .map method has three built-in parameters: the current value, the index, and the array the higher-order function is called on.The higher-order functions have to take at least one argument (value) but can take two or three if needed.
+Researched answer:The .map method has three parameters: value, index, and the array.
+The value parameter is what is necessary while the others are optional.

 Resouce: Syllabus notes